Privacy vs. security: what’s the difference?

 - Your privacy is compromised, and your security is maintained.
 The bank sells some of your information to a marketer.
 Note: You may have agreed to this in the bank’s privacy disclosure.
 The result?
 Your personal information is in more hands than you may have wanted.

 - Both your privacy and security are compromised.
 The bank gets hit by a data breach.
 Cybercriminals penetrate a bank database, a security breach.
 Your information is exposed and could be sold on the dark web.
 Your privacy is gone.
 You could become the victim of cyber fraud and identity theft.

 It would be great if your risks began and ended with that theoretical bank.
 But your personal information is likely all over the connected world — in government offices, at healthcare providers, at stores and restaurants, and in many of your online accounts.
 You might say it’s everywhere — not literally, but it’s certainly in enough places that it’s out of your control.

 If a cybercriminal accesses that information, it could be off to the races.
 Your privacy and security could both get trampled.

-What’s the difference between privacy and security in computer terms?
+What’s the difference between privacy and security in the online world?

 For instance, consider a VPN — a virtual private network.
 It’s a security product that acts like a tunnel for your information and your activity on the internet, encrypting all the data that you send or receive on your device.
 It’s like an online version of sitting with your back to a wall when you don’t want someone else to see what you’re doing on your computer or phone when you’re at a café or airport.